 If you feel you need personal counseling at any time, contact the Appalachian State University Counseling Center at 828-262-3180.
 The Appalachian State University Counseling Center provides free individual counseling to all currently enrolled students.
 The faculty members of the PSC Program strongly recommends that all counseling trainees experience personal counseling with a licensed professional counselor early in their professional development and at any time they experience personal stressors or difficulties.
-Seeking personal counseling is a self-care strategy that all counseling services to address personal issues that are impacting a student's professional development.
+Seeking personal counseling is a self-care strategy that all counselors should rely on when needed.
+Faculty members may also make recommendations that students seek counseling services to address personal issues that are impacting a student's professional development.